 Into the wind for the first two miles, yet the clock still read sub-fives at 9:58.
 Then the key stretch as the course looped onto Michigan Avenue and then north along Lake Shore Drive, six miles with the wind tailing.
 Timidity and caution took up together well off the pace.
 29:54 was all it took from miles three to nine, 4:48 pace.

-Kenyans aplenty: Richard Keitany, Gabriel Kamau, Simeon Kigen, and defending champion Joe Nzau.
-They joined Steve Jones, eighth at the Olympic 10,000m final in L.A., Boston champion Geoff Smith, along with South Africa’s Ewalt Bonzet and Mexico’s young Martin Pitayo for some urban intensity against the name brands, 1983 World Marathon Champion Rob deCastella of Australia and new Olympic champion Carlos Lopes of Portugal.
+Kenyans aplenty were scattered in among the lead pack: Richard Keitany, Gabriel Kamau, Simeon Kigen, and defending champion Joe Nzau.
+They joined Steve Jones, eighth at the Olympic 10,000m final in L.A., 1984 Boston champion Geoff Smith of Great Britain, along with South Africa’s Ewalt Bonzet, and Mexico’s young Martin Pitayo for some urban intensity against the two big name brands, 1983 World Marathon Champion Rob deCastella of Australia and new Olympic champion Carlos Lopes of Portugal.
 Ten in all, rolling, as $250,000 in “Athletic Funds” waited at the finish line.

 Mostly it was Deek at the point along with Nzau, who came in off-form from a 2:14 marathon effort just three weeks before.
 Keitany, track coach at Iowa State, and Geoff Smith also showed in front as the rain abetted but the wind pushed them along four, five, even six abreast, slender figures set against an urban tapestry.
 Only Lopes, Bonzet and Pitayo remained off the front row throughout.

-As they blew past White Sox Park at 35th and La Salle Streets, the course looped back into the wind for miles ten through twelve.
-5:06, 5:06, 5:01.
-But the wild card that the weather always is in marathoning flipped over strong on the side of the runners from that point forward.
+As they blew past White Sox Park at 35th and La Salle Streets, the course looped back into the wind for miles ten, eleven and twelve.
+Those miles took 5:06, 5:06, and 5:01 but the wild card that the weather always is flipped over strong on the side of the runners from that point forward.
 As the wind subsided, the rain stopped and Chicagoans cheered, the marathoners upped the tempo.

-At fourteen miles, Nzau gave up the charade, and fell into the abyss.
+At fourteen miles, Nzau gave up the charade and fell into the abyss.
 Later he hopped a ride on the women’s lead vehicle.
-At sixteen, Kaitany could no longer hang on, Kigen, too, once a favorite, but peaked two weeks too early and now saddled with a virus and gone.
-Then Bonzet, as one by one they were tapped of vitality, becoming pressure-popped machinery running half-spirited, marathon adventurers out for fame and fortune living too long the draining fringes of 2:08 pace.
+At sixteen, Richard Keitany could no longer hang on, Kigen, too, once a favorite, but peaked two weeks too early and now saddled with a virus and gone.
+Then Bonzet faded, as one by one they were tapped of vitality, becoming pressure-popped machinery running half-spirited, marathon adventurers out for fame and fortune living too long the draining fringes of 2:08 pace.

-Down to six.
-Deek, the 1983 World Champion had come to Chicago to “reestablish” himself after a disappointing fifth place finish in the Olympic Marathon in Los Angeles.
-Smith, the high-kneed frontrunner, right there with his distinctive cheeks-puffing style.
+The pack had been whittled to down to six.
+Rob de Castella, the 1983 World Champion had come to Chicago to “reestablish” himself after a disappointing fifth-place finish in the Olympic Marathon in Los Angeles.
+Smith, the high-kneed frontrunner out of Providence College remained right there with his distinctive cheeks-puffing style.
 In row two Jones floated on a cloud of comfort, hardly out for more than a Sunday morning long run.
 Kamau alongside ran resolute, head down, well-raced coming in, and ready for a good one.
-Young Pitayo of Mexico had only one marathon behind him, and that a 2:16, but was he in the process of shaping a breakthrough?
-And Lopes, the Olympic champion, in Chicago playing with house money, but answering questions about his motivation with each effortless stride as he lurked dangerously in striking position.
+Young Pitayo of Mexico had only one marathon behind him, a 2:16, but was he in the process of shaping a breakthrough?
+And Lopes, the Olympic champion, in Chicago playing with house money but answering questions about his motivation with each effortless stride as he lurked dangerously in striking position.

-Five weeks of altitude training in Park City, Utah along with three highly successful pre-marathon races in San Francisco, Dayton, and El Paso, Texas had Jonesey’s confidence blooming.
-Inexperience at the marathon distance – he’d only started one before, `83 Chicago where he stepped in a pothole at sixteen miles and was forced to drop out – became a paradoxical advantage.
-He had no fear.
+Five weeks of altitude training in Park City, Utah along with three highly successful pre-marathon races in San Francisco, Dayton, and El Paso, Texas had Jonesey’s confidence soaring.
+Even his inexperience at the marathon distance – he’d only started one before, `83 Chicago where he stepped in a pothole at sixteen miles and dropped out – became a paradoxical advantage; he had no fear.

-After the Kamau fall Jonesy eased to the front, itching to raise the stakes and turn his hole card.
-Three furtive, chin-to-chest glances to gauge a response — “who wants to play?” — and his hesitancy could no longer be contained.
-With a resolve born of his Welsh coal-mining heritage the wraps came off, the card turned, and he pushed every chip into the pot.
+After the Kamau fall, Jonesy eased to the front, itching to raise the stakes.
+Three furtive, chin-to-chest glances to gauge “who wants to play?” and his hesitancy could no longer be contained.
+With a resolve born of his Welsh coal-mining heritage, he turned his hole card and pushed every chip into the pot.

-4:47, 4:42, 4:47, 4:41.
+The miles blew by: 4:47, 4:42, 4:47, 4:41.
 Only Kamau, still awash in the adrenal residue of his fall, attempted to match strides with the RAF jet mechanic.
-But his would only be a short burn, and by 22 miles both Deek and Lopes had reeled Kamua in for a stand-up battle for second.
-Kamau, Pitayo and Smith accordioned behind, retreating into the positive-thoughts caverns of their own yet-to-be-determined fates.
+But his would only be a short burn, and by 22 miles both Deek and Lopes had reeled Kamau in for a stand-up battle for second place.
+Kamau, Pitayo, and Smith accordioned behind, retreating into the caverns of their own yet-to-be-determined fates.

-The race had not been engineered as a specific world record attempt, but none of the pre-race favorites were willing to preclude the possibility.
-And when the pack arrived at 20 miles at 4:55 per mile average, and the race still to be determined…
+The race had not been engineered as a specific world record attempt, but none of the pre-race favorites were willing to preclude the possibility either.
+And when the pack arrived at 20 miles at 4:55 per mile average and the race still to be determined…

 Jones never looked back once.
 His final mile evaporated in 4:45.
 His final 10k lasted a paltry 29:38 (4:46 pace).
-2:08:05 registered the finish line clock.
-New world record, bettering Deek’s mark from Fukuoka 1981 by thirteen seconds!
+2:08:05 registered the finish line clock, a new world record, bettering Deek’s mark from Fukuoka 1981 by thirteen seconds!